Graduate Certificate in Cyber Security

 As a graduate, you'll be able to understand cyber threats, vulnerabilities, risks, and the fundamentals of cyber attack and cyber defence, guided by your strong knowledge of foundational concepts of cyber security, including security engineering, software security, privacy and regulations.
 You'll have the tools to conduct security assessments and evaluate various methodologies for mitigating risks in ways that enhance cyber security through the multi-facets of privacy protection, access control, and avoidance of human-related factors.

 With this graduate certificate, you'll have the tools to prevent, detect and investigate cybercrime.
 As the economy increasingly relies on digital technology, protecting invaluable data will continue to gain importance.
 You could find work as a database administrator, ICT security specialist or systems administrator, and more.

 To be eligible for admission to the Graduate Certificate in Cyber Security, an applicant must:

-- hold a Bachelor degree or Bachelor Honours degree in Information Technology or Computer Science or equivalent from a recognised University (or another tertiary education institution of equivalent standing) with a minimum GPA of 4.0 (using a 7.0 point scale)
+- hold a Bachelor degree or Bachelor Honours degree in Information Technology or Computer Science or equivalent from a recognised University (or another tertiary education institution of equivalent standing) with a minimum GPA (Grade Point Average) of 4.0 (using a 7.0 point scale)

 - OR have a minimum of five years equivalent full-time professional work experience in a relevant field.